hausec/PowerZure/docs/Functions/operational.rst

 -Username

-Username you used to login to Azure with, that has permissions to create a Runbook and user
+Username you used to login to Azure with, that has  to create a Runbook and user

 -Password